Skip to main content

 Delivering a truly bilingual service for the people of Wales is enshrined in Goal 1 of Brighter Futures.
 Careers Wales will continue to deliver and report annually on its Welsh Language Standards.

-Careers Wales will continue to contribute and respond to the Welsh Government’s Cymraeg 2050 aim of achieving a million Welsh speakers by 2050 across its functions, emphasising the value of Welsh language skills in its work with individuals, via group sessions, ‘Welsh in the Workplace’ employer events and marketing campaigns.
+Careers Wales will continue to contribute and respond to the Welsh Government’s Cymraeg 2050 aim of achieving a million Welsh speakers by 2050 across its functions, emphasising the value of Welsh language skills in its work with individuals, via ‘Welsh in the Workplace’ employer events and marketing campaigns.

-Internally, Career Wales is committed to increasing the number of Welsh speakers that work for the company, increasing the use of Welsh in everyday settings, creating favourable conditions for the language to thrive amongst the workforce and making increasingly effective use of data to inform the progress of our commitment to Cymraeg 2050.
+Despite challenges in the recruitment of Welsh speakers, we are committed to increasing the number of Welsh speakers that work for the company, increasing the use of Welsh in everyday settings, creating favourable conditions for the language to thrive amongst the workforce and making increasingly effective use of data to inform the progress of our commitment to Cymraeg 2050.

 Show more